-&lt;sup>4 The Debtor asserts that the balance due on the Allowed Secured Claim of Stokes Estate equals \$730,000 as of the Petition Date, plus non-default interest per the note from the Petition Date to a hypothetical Plan Closing Date of June 1, 2017 of \$27,100 (at a per diem rate of \$100), plus attorney's fees.
+&lt;sup>6 The Debtor asserts that the balance due on the Allowed Secured Claim of Stokes Estate equals \$730,000 as of the Petition Date, plus non-default interest per the note from the Petition Date to a hypothetical Plan Closing Date of June 1, 2017 of \$27,100 (at a per diem rate of \$100), plus attorney's fees.
+However the actual allowed amount will be a function of the Confirmation Date.
 If fees have to be determined by the Bankruptcy Court, then those portions of the Allowed Secured Claim of Stokes Estate that are not attorney's fees shall be paid on the Plan Closing Date and the attorney's fees paid upon entry of an order setting such fees but reserved at the maximum sought in any such application.
 Notwithstanding same, the Debtor asserts that due to the commonality of interests with regards holders of claims in Classes 3-5, and in light of the lack of any disputes or issues as to the Class 3 Claim, that any allocation of attorney's fees in excess of the proportion that this claim is as to the other claims in Classes 4 and 5 will be subject to an objection by the Debtor and Hart and only such allocation detailed will be withheld.